royalgraphx/DarwinKVM/docs/docs/11-GPUSupport/01-AMD.md

 # Vega 10

-{: .highlight }
+{: .note }
-> Vega 10 GPUs are natively supported in macOS.
+Vega 10 GPUs are natively supported in macOS.
 In this case, they do work on the latest macOS and you can proceed.
-> "The only brand of GPUs to avoid with Vega 10 is XFX.
-The reason is VBIOS communication issues which can't be easily solved with a reference BIOS due to how Vega's powerplay table interacts with the OS and GPU."
+The only brand of GPUs to avoid with Vega 10 is XFX, due to VBIOS communication issues, which can't be easily solved with a reference BIOS as the Vega's powerplay table interacts with the OS and GPU differently.

 | Card | Initial Support | Latest Support | Notes |
 | --- | --- | --- | --- |